U.N. panel to weigh dangers of oil-by-rail cargo

 U.S. and Canadian officials have been trying to understand the potential dangers of oil-by-rail shipments since a 74-car runaway train carrying Bakken crude exploded in Lac-Megantic, Quebec, last July, killing 47 people.

-“This is massive,” said Lawrence Bierlein, a veteran transportation lawyer in Washington.
+“This is massive,” Lawrence Bierlein, a veteran transportation lawyer in Washington, said of the move.

 “If it succeeds, this is going to change the definition of flammable liquids in a way that is going to hit the oil industry and many others.”

+Representatives from the United States and Canada are likely to voice their concerns about oil-by-rail cargo when the U.N. panel meets in Geneva in late June, he said.

+It will likely take more than a year for representatives to agree to any binding standards, but they could drastically change the way much crude oil is handled on the tracks, industry sources said.

-Reporting by Patrick Rucker; Editing by Ros Krasny, Bill Trott and Meredith Mazzilli
+Reporting by Patrick Rucker; Editing by Ros Krasny, Bill Trott, Meredith Mazzilli and Andrew Hay